 On Flag Day, communities celebrate by flying an American flag at their homes, businesses, and schools.
 Some towns and cities hold parades and events.
 But it is worth noting that there is an official set of guidelines (not laws) associated with the flag called the US Flag Code.

 Specific dimensions must be followed when making an American flag, and the overall size of it should be proportionate to the height of the flagpole used.
 The flag must be always illuminated, either by sunlight or artificial light.
 Only certain buildings can fly a flag 24/7, including the White House, the US Capitol, and military memorials.

 The flag must be designed with inclement weather in mind, it cannot be flown upside down, and it should never have any mark, word, or insignia on it.
 Only government officials can decide when the flag should be flown at half-mast, which represents respect, mourning, or a salute.
 When the flag is eventually lowered for cleaning or mending, it should never touch the ground or any other object.

-From all of us at IAS, we hope you have an enjoyable Flag Day this Tuesday, June 14th.
+From all of us at IAS, we hope you have an enjoyable Flag Day.

 About International AutoSource

 As the vehicle experts for expats, International AutoSource has helped over 50,000 international and domestic assignees get a vehicle for their relocation to the United States.
 IAS offers flexible vehicle solutions to finance, lease or rent a vehicle in the US without a local credit history.

 Our factory-backed financing programs for foreign executives, healthcare workers, business professionals, students, teachers, and the diplomatic community feature low rates and are designed to get relocating expats approved quickly and easily.